p-lr/TrekMe/Readme.md

 But their maps aren't ideal for hiking.
 When possible, it is better to use maps with more terrain details.

-For example, France's IGN is ideal when you are in France and its territories (Guadeloupe, Martinique, Réunion, Tahiti, etc.).
-There is also USGS for the USA.
-However, not all countries have similar service, so sometimes you will have to fallback to OpenStreetMap.
+For example, USGS is USA's official map provider.
+France's IGN is ideal when you are in France and its territories.
+However, not all countries have similar service.
+OpenStreetMap has a worldwide coverage.
+In particular, OpenStreetMap HD has a much better quality.

-Some providers require you to subscribe to download their maps.
-This step is free for individuals, unless you have specific needs like heavy loads for your organization.
+Some providers require a subscription to download their maps.
+The others are free for maps of reasonable size.

 From the "Create map" option menu, you get to choose between available providers: